laurencefass/docker-nest-microservices/README.md

 This repo exists to run nest js microservices in distinct docker containers and configure correct networking settings not included in the original repo.
 To appreciate the benefits of containerising microservices [read this article](https://blog.dreamfactory.com/what-are-containerized-microservices/)

-## Docker compose notes:
+## Docker notes:

-- uses a custom network
+- uses a custom network to communicate between microservices
-- only exposes the http port to the
+- only publishes the http port to localhost
 - all microservice ports are internal on network only available to eachother
 - uses bind mounts so not need to create separate docker images